sundeepbassi/supershop_v1/README.md

 #### Navigation & Viewing

-As a shopper I want to view a list of products about dog food as I want to  select some to purchase.
+As a shopper I want to view a list of dog products as I want to  select some to purchase.

 As a shopper I want to view product details individually, quickly identify deals, clearance items and special offers.
 As I want to take advantage of special savings on products I would like to purchase.

 As a shopper I want to see the total cost of what I have bought  at any time so that I can be in control of my spending.

+As a Site User I can submit a testimonial so that I can give good positive feedback about the site.

 #### Registration & User Accounts